Notes on the Geography of Greece: Agora

 The vestibule, though also constructed of stone rimmed with brick, is a later addition.

-The floor-plan is an unusual one, with a cross in a square.
+The floor plan is unusual, with a cross in a square.

-There's a central dome on columns--with reused ancient capitals.
+The central dome rests on ancient, reused columns and capitals.
 The floor plan has four arms of equal length, but the corners have been filled in with additional bays to create the square.
 The iconostasis or screen before the sanctuary has been removed.